 A handful of vibanda, along Digo Road, opposite COTU Headquarters, sell stockings, socks and hats.
 Socks cost about KSh20 a pair while hats go for about KSh50.

 - Coats, jumpers and trench coats

 When you proceed along the road that takes you to the handbags section, there are dozens of vibanda with light jumpers, coats and trench coats.
-The earlier you get there the better or you will search through what’s left after buyers have taken away the best pieces.

 - Official skirts and blouses